 - Gordon Head Recreation Centre, 4100 Lambrick Way

-The stations use a simple card swipe system.
-Use a credit card or AddEnergie pass card to gain access.
-Get your own card for AddEnergie stations in Saanich and around the region.
+Use a credit card or Flo / AddEnergie pass card or the Flo app on your smart phone to gain access.
+Sign up to get your own card or download the app for Flo / AddEnergie stations in Saanich and around the region.

 EV charging at Saanich facilities is currently provided to residents for free, but you’ll have a 3-hour time limit.